Apply

 Compatibility caveat: if one package or app in a monorepo has a different browserslist target, verify that shared CSS outputs stay aligned across those builds.

-Stylelint and formatting tools should support the methodology.
-They should catch avoidable mistakes, not force a naming system the project does not use.
+Stylelint should support the methodology.
+It should catch avoidable mistakes, not force a naming system the project does not use or paper over unclear architecture with automatic formatting.

 Layer support